wp-plugins/piklist/readme.txt

 **CURRENTLY IN BETA**

+Piklist is the most powerful framework available for WordPress.
+Easy for beginners... built for developers.
+Piklist helps you build things - fast.

-Piklist is the developers best friend.
-A rapid development framework for WordPress that will let you concentrate on the main focus of your plugin or theme, and let Piklist handle everything else.
+Pikilst is a rapid development framework for WordPress that will let you concentrate on the main focus of your plugin or theme, and let Piklist handle everything else.

 [Watch the Piklist presentation from WordCamp NYC >](http://wordpress.tv/2012/09/04/steve-bruner-and-kevin-miller-building-powerful-websites-and-web-applications-with-piklist/):